 It’s an hour after sunrise and you’re surrounded by tens of thousands of people.
 Everyone is nervous – you can cut the tension with a knife.
 All of a sudden, the entire amphitheater roars to life and the gladiators enter the Arena.
 A day of games at the Colosseum in Ancient Rome is about to begin.
-Today, on average, seven million people a year visit the iconic n Roman Colosseum.
-Learn about why these ruins are so important.
+Today, on average, seven million people a year visit the iconic Roman Colosseum.
+In this guide, we will answer the popular question, “why was the Colosseum built?”

-Planning a Roman holiday?
+While our information is free, we also provide awesome tours for a reasonable price.
 Check out our Rome tours, including the best Colosseum tours around.
 Skip the lines at the Colosseum and access the coolest restricted areas.
 Like the Colosseum Underground, Top Levels and Arena Floor.

 When Was the Colosseum Built?